10 Professional development goals examples that get results

 - A time frame and due dates

-Assign specific due dates for each milestone to hold yourself accountable.
-Add these dates to your calendar so you don't miss them!
+To hold yourself accountable, assign specific due dates for each milestone and add them to your calendar so you don't miss them.

 - Metrics